Azix3/Polytrack-Modding-Tool/README.md

+This is a tool to create mods for and to edit functions within polytrack 0.6.0

 # PolyTrack Modding Guide

-This guide is written for any user who installs this mod pack into an existing copy of PolyTrack.

 It covers:
 - how the packaged mod loader works